 to its new location:

-Lastly, we need to add our servers to the mix as opposed to the “_” it has in place now.
+Lastly, we need to add our servers to the mix as opposed to the underscore you start with.
 Easy enough:

 server example.com www.example.com;